-Our mission is to empower, humanize, and amplify the voices of youth, families, and communities impacted by the complex challenges of co-occurring substance use, mental health issues, and interpersonal violence.
+Our mission is to empower and humanize youth, families, and communities by elevating their voices and partnering with them to address the intertwined challenges of mental health, chronic stress, and interpersonal violence.

-Our vision is to leverage cutting-edge digital health interventions and research to address pressing health and social challenges impacting youth across post-therapy, criminal justice, clinical, and humanitarian sectors.
+Our vision is to advance equitable, youth-centered care by developing and deploying cutting-edge digital health innovations that address urgent mental health and social challenges across clinical, justice-involved, community, and humanitarian settings.

-Digital health interventions (or DHIs) encompass a broad range of technologies and applications designed to enhance healthcare delivery, improve health outcomes, and empower individuals in managing their well-being.
+Digital health interventions (DHIs) encompass a broad range of technologies and applications designed to enhance healthcare delivery, improve health outcomes, and empower individuals to manage their well-being.

 To enhance youth mental well-being on a large scale, create brief, interactive, readily available, and culturally compatible interventions to reduce barriers.